-HUD - The United States Depart Housing and Urban Development.
-Incentive Fee - A fee charged to improve the performance of issuing and closing MTBA.
+HUD - The United States Department of Housing and Urban Development.

+Incentive Fee - A potentially refundable fee charged to provide an incentive to issue and close the sale of MTBA.

 Inducement Resolution - A resolution of the local issuing entity authorizing issuance of tax-exempt bonds by the local issuing entity to finance the proposed development.